 Dr Rita Shackel

-- BSc LLB GradDipEd MA PhD Sydney GradDipLegalPrac NSW College of Law
+BSc LLB GradDipEd MA PhD (Sydney) GradDipLegalPrac (College of Law)

-My research program revolves around two broad areas.
-First, I have a research program broadly focused on the evaluation and reform of legal processes, particularly, vis-à-vis victims of crime especially women and children as victims of sexual violence and abuse.
+My research program revolves around two broad areas of interest.
+First, I have a research program broadly focused on the evaluation and reform of legal and social justice processes, particularly, vis-à-vis victims of crime with a specific focus on gender based violence and children’s interaction with the law.
 My research in this area combines doctrinal analysis in evidence and procedure with interdisciplinary perspectives and research, drawing particularly on psychological theories and empirical findings and methodologies.
 Secondly, I have a research program in the pedagogy of legal education, legal professionalism and ethics.
 My research in this area again is interdisciplinary in nature and draws on empirical analysis, methodologies and data.